gaurangdave/jaffa/README.md

 - [ ] Support for writing unit tests.
 - [ ] Support for end to end testing using Protractor.
 - [ ] Ability to add other user libs.
 - [ ] Auto create URL and routing support for new views/controllers.
+- [ ] Feature to upgrade the J.A.F.F.A framework for current running projects.

 ## Please suggest any improvements for documentation or the framework.
 Any one who wants to contribute is welcomed. :)